romulobordezani/elements/src/CODE_OF_CONDUCT.md

  + The new element has a README.md file and is exported to npm
  + Also, the new element needs to be previewed on the main doc, and the public docs must to be updated
  + Please, use [BEM](http://getbem.com/introduction/ "BEM Site") on styles

+Without ideas from where to start?
+Check out our todo list.